Yuya Yagira: Family

+Drug overdose

 Yagira was hospitalized on August 29, 2008 for a drug overdose, with early reports calling it a suicide attempt.
 Yagira later denied that he had been trying to kill himself, noting that he was the one who called an ambulance after he began feeling ill from taking the pills.
 According to his blog:

 "The incident followed an argument with my family.
 In a fit of anger I took a larger than usual dosage of my prescription tranquilizers.

 As a result I felt ill and asked for an ambulance to be called."